Asian Americans (film series): Episode 4: Generation Rising

 After the death of Martin Luther King Jr., student activists demanded Black studies curriculum.
 The call for Black studies inspired Asian Americans to also demand Asian-American studies in the classroom.
-Black and Brown students called for solidarity with people of colonized lands, dubbed as the third world.
+Black and Brown students called for solidarity with people of colonized lands, dubbed the third world.
 Students of Color at San Francisco State, a school with predominantly white students, began demanding better representation in the classroom, including but not limited to hiring more minority faculty and expanding curriculum to relate to their lives and concerns.
 Laureen Chew and Penny Nakatsu describe their experience as San Francisco State students and members of the Third World Liberation Front (TWLF).
 The TWLF wanted an educational institution that served the people.
-Asian, Latino, Native American, and Black Students joined forces to advocate for a School of Ethnic Studies.
-The Third World Liberation Front Strike of 1968 aimed to disrupt campus life in order to hasten the creation of a School for ethnic studies.
+Asian, Latino, Native American, and Black students joined forces to advocate for a School of Ethnic Studies.
+The Third World Liberation Front Strike of 1968 aimed to disrupt campus life in order to hasten the creation of a School for Ethnic Studies.
 S.I.
 Hayakawa threatened to arrest the students if they rioted and many students were arrested and confronted by police.
-However, after five months of protests, the San Francisco State administration finally agreed to establish a school of ethnic studies.
+However, after five months of protests, the San Francisco State administration finally agreed to establish a School of Ethnic Studies.

 The solidarity between various Asian ethnicities at this strike brought forth the term Asian-American.
 The Asian American culture could be seen throughout mediums.
 Nobuko Miyamoto was a member of the band Yellow Pearl alongside Chris Kando Iijima and Charlie Chin, who sung about the Asian-American experience.
 Leland Wong's graphic design work featured in this episode alongside poet Lawson Inada and filmmaker Robert Nakamura.